|ray devlin photography|

 You may be wondering why I’m not suggesting the Quarter if you’ve never been before.
 And if that’s the case, you haven’t been, then definitely consider the Quarter.
 Just be prepared for the high prices and large crowds.
 Since I’m more of a friendly-tailgate-crowd type of a girl than a packed-in-a-sardine-can-called-Canal-Street kind of girl, I much prefer catching the parades on St. Charles, and I save the Canal Street madness for the Endymion parade.

 Rentals and hotels go fast so you’ll want to book well in advance.
+This is the same no matter where you’re traveling to.
+For example, I spent ages searching for holiday villas in Madrid a few months back.
+A few months passed and by the time I was ready to book, the one I wanted to go to had sold out.
+I was gutted!
+Luckily, I found another gorgeous villa but it’s really important that you book in advance if possible.
 If you’re not finding reasonable options in the Garden District, the Lower Garden District or the Quarter, don’t panic!
 There are still other options.
 I lived in Uptown (by Audobon Park) for two years and made the 20 minute walk down St. Charles to the parades along with hundreds of other Tulane and Loyola students making the same journey each day.
 The street cars don’t run during the parades but it’s an easy walk.
 Just hop on the neutral ground (middle of the road where the street car runs) and walk towards downtown.

 Further downtown from the Garden District you can find option in the Warehouse District and the Central Business District.
 The beauty of New Orleans is that it is a fairly small city and when the weather’s nice it’s a great place to walk.
 Thankfully for us, Mardi Gras happens before the deathly heat and humidity of summer set in.